-We can see in Figure 1.34 that there are 25 columns.
+We can see in Figure 1.36 that there are 25 columns.
 Each row has 29,685 non-null values, according to this summary, which is the number of rows in the DataFrame.
 This would indicate that there is no missing data, in the sense that each cell contains some value.
 However, if there is a fill value to represent missing data, that would not be evident here.

 We also see that most columns say int64 next to them, indicating they are an integer data type, that is, numbers such as ..., -2, -1, 0, 1, 2,... .
 The exceptions are ID and PAY_1.
 We are already familiar with ID; this contains strings, which are account IDs.
 What about PAY_1?
-According to the values in the data dictionary, we'd expect this to contain integers, like all the other features.
+According to the data dictionary, we'd expect this to contain integers, like all the other features.
 Let's take a closer look at this column.

 Use the .head(n) pandas method to view the top n rows of the PAY_1 series: